PolPasop/cor-dashboard/README.md

 - category
 - picture
 - introduction
-- for each lang: tranbslation indicator (translated, translation in progress, not translated)
+- for each lang: translation indicator (translated, translation in progress, not translated)

 By clicking on a language, the items shows the translation.

+(improvements)
+- "not translated" filter for each language